CBS News logo

 A summary of the key points of this story verified across multiple sources.

-• President Trump confirmed authorizing covert CIA operations in Venezuela, stating they target suspected drug smugglers on boats to save American lives and address drug trafficking.
+• President Trump confirmed authorizing covert CIA operations and military strikes targeting suspected drug smugglers off Venezuela's coast to combat drug trafficking and protect American lives.

-• Under this authorization, the U.S. military conducted deadly strikes against alleged drug-smuggling boats in the Caribbean and off Venezuela's coast.
+• U.S. military operations have conducted deadly strikes against alleged drug-smuggling boats in the Caribbean and off Venezuela's coast, resulting in over two dozen deaths.

 Written by AI using shared reports from